Learning and Development. Does what it says on the tin, doesn’t it? Almost.

 There are five key elements at play when senior leadership programmes fail to deliver lasting change.

-1. Senior leaders don’t understand L&D
+- Senior leaders don’t understand L&D

 L&D professionals must ensure that senior leaders are aware of the functions, purpose and capability of L&D as a start.
-They must also put in place high-level development programmes for senior leaders which make the personal insights and potential commercial results clear
+They must also put in place high-level development programmes for senior leaders which make the personal insights and potential commercial results clear - The focus is on learning, not development

 Senior leaders have accrued an entire careers’ worth of knowledge and experience.
 There’s nothing new under the sun, and to suggest otherwise could put the defences up before the programme has even begun.
 Who challenges the most senior people?
 Who creates time and space for them to learn about themselves and to reflect on their behaviour?
-Development is an opportunity for senior leaders to stop, think and make changes
+Development is an opportunity for senior leaders to stop, think and make changes - There is no TNA process, or the process is insufficient

 Why bother with an investigative TNA process, rooted in curiosity?
 People know what they need.
 Let’s get on with it.
 If only that were the case.
 A professionally-led TNA process gives an in-depth understanding of the personal and group dynamics at play in any senior team.
 L&D professionals can then identify their organisation’s needs and specific outcomes.
-This provides L&D with the evidence to persuade the senior team to commit time and resources to the development process
+This provides L&D with the evidence to persuade the senior team to commit time and resources to the development process - Not enough time, space and investment is put into the programme

 Quick fixes and simple programmes, are unlikely to have any real effect on senior leaders’ personal development.
 Lasting behavioural changes won’t emerge and the impact on the business’ culture is negligible, if not nullified altogether.
-Again, in this scenario, L&D is perceived as ineffective
+Again, in this scenario, L&D is perceived as ineffective - New L&D initiatives, born out of scant resource, are emerging – with limited impact on the business

 The scarcity of resources mean L&D professionals make do with what’s available; they put in place structures and practices which they hope will be palatable, but which are less effective.
 The areas that have grown and are growing include: coaching by line managers; e-learning; and, in-house development programmes.
 All three are cost-effective, all are useful when deployed correctly.
 So, what happens when behavioural change is the goal?
 Content and in-house development don’t cut it.
-For a detailed explanation of why, take a look at our blog, ‘So, you want lasting behavioural change?
+For a detailed explanation of why, take a look at our blog, ‘So, you want lasting behavioural change?’

 To avoid a poor ROI, programmes must deliver genuine behavioural change